 Do you know how your medications work?
 Athletes and beta blockers

-Here, I give an overview of beta blockers and set out some of the salient issues for athletes who are on beta-blockers.
+Here, I provide an overview of beta blockers and set out some of the salient issues for athletes who are on beta-blockers.
 If this topic bears some relevance to you, then I hope this information will inspire healthy and constructive dialogue with your treating doctors.

-Athletes' frustrations with beta blockers
+Athletes' experiences with beta blockers

 Athletes' personal experiences with beta blocker medications, across a range of sports, can be found in various forums across the internet.
-Some of these accounts by athletes may resonate with you:
+Some of these accounts by athletes may resonate with you.

-Posted by insanedad, June 27, 2005, at Slowtwitch Triathlon Forum: "This may sound strange but in my races I did last year, I would always feel like my heart just couldn't keep up with my body [ ...]
+Posted by insanedad, June 27 2005, at Slowtwitch Triathlon Forum: "This may sound strange but in my races I did last year, I would always feel like my heart just couldn't keep up with my body [ ...]
 It was as if my heart hit a wall and would not allow me to go any faster."

 Posted by slowmo, May, 2012, at Marathon Swimmers Forum: "You will have this feeling as though your arms and legs are really heavy [...]
 The drug acts like a throttle."